 Our net investment income is significantly impacted by market interest rates as well as the deployment of asset allocation strategies to manage duration, enhance yield and manage interest rate risk.
-As interest rates increase, so too does our ability to reinvest future cash inflows from premiums, as well as sales and maturities of existing investments.
+As interest rates increase, so too does our ability to reinvest future cash inflows from premiums, as well as sales and maturities of existing investments, at more favorable rates.
 For additional information on our investment and asset-liability management strategies, see Investments.